 - They develop a framework for dealing with conflicts so whenever the debate turned to the ‘dark side,’ members had a way of pulling the focus of the debate back;

-- Share commonly agreed-upon goals – and didn’t have secret agendas;
+- Pricing teams share commonly agreed-upon goals – and don’t have secret agendas;

-- They have fun and add a bit of humour to the working day even though the pressure was on;
+- They have fun and add a bit of humour to the working day even though the pressure is on;

 - Maintain a balanced power structure and neither of the teams pulled the authority or experience card to outdo the other;